tazatechnology/pinecone/README.md

 For detailed API information, please see the official [Pinecone API reference](https://docs.pinecone.io/reference).
 This package is a thin wrapper around the official API and aims to have full parity with the official API.

+This Dart client was generated using the [openapi_spec](https://pub.dev/packages/openapi_spec) package by mirroring the implementation details defined in the [Pinecone API](https://docs.pinecone.io/reference).

 ## Client Instance

 To create a client instance you simply need the API key for your Pinecone project.
 You can find your API key in the [Pinecone console](https://app.pinecone.io/).